evlar/chutes-cursor-agent/README.md

 4. Self-Evolution

-   The system learns from corrections and updates its "lessons learned" in .cursorrules_chutes.
+   The system maintains a "Lessons" section to continuously improve its performance based on user interactions and corrections.

 ## Installation